 I purchased the pattern online from In Between Stitches, the LQS where Lynn often spends her time teaching classes, quilting and shopping(?).
+If you click on In Between Stitches, you will be taken direectly to the online store where you can purchase the pattern online.
 By the way, Lynn is also the designer of the Nostalgic Christmas quilt and pillows that I started before Christmas.
 You can see some of my blocks here.
 I am about half way through making the quilt blocks now and love every one!

 Back to Country Charmer...here are a couple more pictures of Lynn's Country Charmer quilts that she shared recently on her blog.
 I also posted them here because I think they are gorgeous and I would love you to join me in making one!